boumanb/sap_server/README.md

 # Running tests

-If you want to run tests with `python manage.py jenkins` make sure to give the user the ability to create databases.
+If you want to run tests with `python manage.py test` make sure to give the user the ability to create databases.

 # Test RPC call
 ```